Come Join My Healing Community!

 -

-Breaking the Curse Instead of Running From It I used to think breaking generational curses meant leaving.
+I used to think breaking generational curses meant leaving.
 Leaving the people.
 Leaving the places.
 Leaving the memories.
-But God has been […]
+But God has been teaching me something deeper: sometimes a curse is […]